mahsankhaan/appsody/README.md

 To complete the steps in this tutorial, you need to:
 1. [Install Docker](https://docs.docker.com/install/) on your local machine.
-2. Install VS code [Visual Studio Code](https://code.visualstudio.com/) set up for local development.
+2. Install VS code [Visual Studio Code](https://code.visualstudio.com/) for local development.

 ## Steps
 1. [Clone the application](#1-clone-the-application)